Phew/jellyfin-rpc/README.md

 ```

 Note: Official Discord clients may ignore URLs for Rich Presence images.
 If images don't appear, switch to pre-uploaded assets using the AssetKeyPrefix option in the plugin settings.

+### Logging

+- The CLI logs to console and to a file by default:
+  - Windows: `%APPDATA%\JellyfinDiscordRPC\rpc.log`
+  - macOS/Linux: `~/.config/jellyfin-discord-rpc/rpc.log`
+- It logs the exact image URL it attempts to use, and errors if updates fail.

 ### CLI UX niceties